dyba/SafetyNetSoliditySDK/README.md

 Contents:

 source/sagewise.sol -- Our base SDK contract

 examples -- example contracts implementing the sagewise base contract

 Usage:

--Inherit from the sagewise.sol Sagewise contract -Define in your contract constructor the DR Vendor Address you wish to use -Define in your contract constructor or other appropriate functions who can activate a dispute -Use the notDRMode modifier on any functions you want to freeze when in DR mode
+* Inherit from the sagewise.sol Sagewise contract
+* Define in your contract constructor the DR Vendor Address you wish to use
+* Define in your contract constructor or other appropriate functions who can activate a dispute
+* Use the notDRMode modifier on any functions you want to freeze when in DR mode

 TODO:

--Add more examples
+* Add more examples
--Additional base contract features to be announced -Additional testing and external code audits
+* Additional base contract features to be announced
+* Additional testing and external code audits

 Any feedback or bug reports are appreciated and can be sent to dan@sagewise.io